pramnora/qb64/README.md

 >20 PRINT "Hello, world!"
 >30 END

-Later on, I switched to using 'modern day' structured BASIC's such as QBASIC...where each line of code no longer needs to be preceeded with a line number, anymore...
+Later on, I switched to using 'modern day' structured BASIC's such as QBASIC/QB64...where each line of code no longer needed to be preceeded by line numbers, anymore...

 >CLS
 >PRINT "Hello, world!"
 >END

-Next, I switched to use VBScript being written inside of HTML web pages...; it uses OOP/Object Oriented Programming code...where objects are manipulated through codes; in this case both the HTML web page 'document' object/and, also, the Windows dialog 'message box' objects.
+Moving on, I switched to use VBScript being written inside of HTML web pages...; it uses OOP/Object Oriented Programming code...where objects are manipulated through codes; in this case both the HTML web page 'document' object/and, also, the Windows dialog 'message box' objects.

->MsgBox("Hello, world!")
+>MsgBox\("Hello, world!")
 >document.write "Hello, world!"

 Later still, I switched to using VB.NET...

->Console.Clear()
+>Console\.Clear\()
->Console.WriteLine("Hello, world!")
+>Console\.WriteLine\("Hello, world!")
->Console.ReadLine()
+>Console\.ReadLine\()

 ...thus, as you can see from the above example codes; my education in learning how to use the BASIC family of programming languages does remain a constantly ongoing task.